Jenni Sorkin: Biography

 Sorkin was the co-curator (with Paul Schimmel) of Revolution in the Making: Abstract Sculpture by Women 1947–2016, the inaugural exhibition at Hauser Wirth & Schimmel in Los Angeles.
 The exhibition featured sculptures by 34 women artists.

+In 2020, Sorkin published an article called "Talk Back: Be a Generalist!" on Panorama, journal of the association of historians of American Art.

 In 2021, Sorkin published Art in California, which provides a chronology of art-making in a state at the intersection of migration and global politics, including the institutions and networks that have shaped the radical art movements of California.